basedrhys/I2K-Tutorial/4-inference.md

 After switching to the `Dl4j Inference` panel, we'll need to open an image to run prediction on.
 We'll use `pufferfish.jpg` for this example, although you can use any image saved to your machine.

+- Click `Open Image...` and select the image file on your computer

 ![Loaded pufferfish image](./images/4-inference/panel_pufferfish.png)